RaymondMaarloeve/RaymondMaarloeveLauncher/README.md

 ## ✨ Features

 - 🔍 Fetches list of GitHub releases dynamically
-- 🧠 Downloads and extracts selected game builds (ZIP)
+- 🧠 Downloads and extracts selected game builds (ZIP), LLM server and LLM models
 - 💬 Displays detailed changelog from latest release (Markdown-rendered)
 - 🛠 Automatically tracks and displays the current installed game version
 - 🚀 Launches the game directly from the launcher